• Log in

 sendgrid-automation

-If you’re hoping for visually impressive, highly customizable landing pages like what Unbounce or even Mailchimp offers, you’ll be disappointed.
-SendGrid’s forms are utilitarian rather than beautiful.
-However, for technical teams who care more about data flow than design flair, the implementation is solid.
+If you’re hoping for visually impressive, highly customizable landing pages like what Unbounce or Sender offers, you might be disappointed.

 sendgrid-forms

 In my experience, SendGrid’s approach to subscriber management reflects its technical DNA.
-It’s powerful but not particularly intuitive if you’re coming from marketing-focused platforms.
+It’s powerful but not particularly intuitive if you’re coming from marketing-focused platforms, such as Sender or Mailchimp.

 sendgrid-subscriber-management